angular-buch/website-articles/blog/2025-10-signal-forms-part1/README.md

   required,
   minLength,
   maxLength,
-  min
+  min,
-} from '@angular/forms/signals';
+} from "@angular/forms/signals";
 // ...
 export const registrationSchema = schema<RegisterFormData>((fieldPath) => {
   // Username validation
-  required(fieldPath.username, { message: 'Username is required' });
+  required(fieldPath.username, { message: "Username is required" });
   minLength(fieldPath.username, 3, {
-    message: 'A username must be at least 3 characters long', });
+    message: "A username must be at least 3 characters long", });
   maxLength(fieldPath.username, 12, {
-    message: 'A username can be max.
-12 characters long', });
+    message: "A username can be max.
+12 characters long", });

   // Age validation
-  min(fieldPath.age, 18, { message: 'You must be >=18 years old' });
+  min(fieldPath.age, 18, { message: "You must be >=18 years old" });

   // Terms and conditions
   required(fieldPath.agreeToTermsAndConditions, {
-    message: 'You must agree to the terms and conditions', });
+    message: "You must agree to the terms and conditions", });
 });
 // ...